What qualifies as a genuine redundancy?

 - caretaking services for the education sector.

-- a business contracts another business to perform work that was being performed inhouse
+- where a business contracts another business to perform work that was being performed in house

-- if your employer is a contractor and they lose a contract to perform services and the contract is granted to another business
+- where a contractor loses a contract to perform services and that contract is granted to another business

-If a business is restructuring, people in the types of jobs listed above can choose to work for the new company on the same terms and conditions they currently have.
-If they make this choice, they will become employees of the new employer.
+In the above circumstances, the affected employees can choose to work for the new company on the same terms and conditions they currently have if:

 If redundancy terms cannot be agreed on with the employer, then the Employment Relations Authority may decide an appropriate redundancy provision.